Performance Tracking > 2010 Tax Websites > Introduction |

 Given these facts, we would like to see how the increasing usage of online e-file services will affect the major tax websites in terms of availability and performance.
 That is why from April 05 through April 15, 2010 we will continuously monitor all thirteen websites.
 The reports and the charts will be updated daily, displaying the results from the previous day and for the entire monitoring period to the current date.

-This information is helpful to analyze the End Users' experience, the reliability of the IT infrastructure of the Tax and e-file websites, as well as their estimated losses in case of downtime and unavailability of critical web pages, web systems, network devices, and web applications.
+This information is helpful for the analysis of the End Users' experience, the reliability of the IT infrastructure of the Tax and e-file websites, as well as their estimated losses in case of downtime and unavailability of critical web pages, web systems, network devices, and web applications.